Import floor plans from IFC files

 NAME

-Populated based on the Facility Name parameter in the Import IFC To Indoor Dataset tool.
+Populated based on the Facility Name parameter value provided in the Import IFC To Indoor Dataset tool.

 Levels